RoryQo/Duolingo-Vs-Anki-Effectivness/README.md

 ### 4. Testing Equality of Adjusted Means

 Finally, we check for equality of adjusted means between the two groups to see if the differences in final scores are statistically significant.
+Duolingo outperforms Anki at a 90% confidence level.

 ```{r}
 full = lm(final ~ hours + duolingo, data = languages)